 The glycaemic index (GI) is a ranking of carbohydrates based on their immediate effect on blood glucose (blood sugar) levels.
-Carbohydrates that breakdown quickly during digestion have the highest glycaemic indexes.
-The blood glucose response is fast and high.
+The higher the GI, the faster the rise in blood glucose after you eat the food.

 Learn more here about the development and quality assurance of healthdirect content.